Betrayal Trauma Recovery Podcast Episode:

 Can trauma affect your sex drive?
 Yes.
 Here's why it's normal to be turned off by jerks.

 Many women wonder, “Can trauma affect your sex drive?”
-Yes, trauma can have a profound impact on your sex drive.
-Especially if your sexual partner emotionally traumatized you.
+Yes, trauma can have a profound impact.
+Especially if your partner emotionally traumatized you.

 It’s a basic fact that emotional abuse isn’t attractive.
 There are 19 different types of emotional abuse, to see if you’ve been experiencing any one of the 19 types, take our free emotional abuse quiz.

-1. It’s Normal To Not Want To Have Sex When A Man Lied To You
+1. It’s Normal To Not Want physical contact When A Man Lied To You

-If your husband lied to you, of course you’re not going to want to have sex.
-Healthy sex is based on trust and empathy.
-If he’s been lying to you about anything that will affect your sex drive.
+If your husband lied to you, of course, you’re not going to want to have contact.
+Healthy intimacy is based on trust and empathy.
+If he’s been lying to you about anything, that will affect your drive.

-However, if he’s been lying to you about his pornography use or his affairs, that’s the best reason ever to feel emotionally and physically unsafe with him.
+However, if he’s been lying to you about his pornography use or his affairs, of course you won’t feel emotionally and physically safe with him.

-If you feel unsafe with your husband, learn more about this type of abuse by listening to the FREE Betrayal Trauma Recovery Podcast.
+If you feel unsafe with your husband, learn more about this by listening to the FREE Betrayal Trauma Recovery Podcast.

-Yes.
-However, many women don’t understand the different types of sexual trauma you may be experiencing.
-For example, abusive men traumatize their victims by not caring about her experience during sex.
-If your husband has never cared if you enjoy sex or if you get anything out of it, that’s traumatizing.
-Why would any woman want to have sex under those circumstances?
-It’s totally normal to not want to do something that isn’t enjoyable for you.
+Yes, many women don’t understand the different types of trauma you may be experiencing.
+For example, some men traumatize their partners by not caring about her experience.
+If your husband has never cared if you enjoy it, or if you get anything out of it, that’s traumatizing.
+Why would any woman want to under those circumstances?
+It’s normal to not want to do something that isn’t enjoyable for you.

 3. Detaching From Your Body Is A Trauma Response

-If you find yourself numbing out or emotionally detached during sex just to get it over with, there’s a likelyhood that the sex being done to you is abusive in nature.
+If you find yourself numbing out or emotionally detached during just to get it over with, there’s a likelihood that the experience is abusive in nature.

-If he doesn’t care that you’re not engaged or that you have to detach to get through it, he doesn’t possess the empathy required to be a healthy sexual partner.
-It’s normal to not want to have sex with someone who doesn’t care about you.
+If he doesn’t care that you’re not engaged or that you have to detach to get through it, he doesn’t possess the empathy required to be a healthy partner.
+It’s normal to not want to have it with someone who doesn’t care about you.

-Whether you’ve experienced emotional, physical, or psychological trauma as a result of his emotional and psychological abuse and sexual coercion, it’s normal to experience anxiety, dissociation, and even fear during sex.
+Whether you’ve experienced emotional, physical, or psychological trauma due to his emotional and psychological abuse and coercion, it’s normal to experience anxiety, dissociation, and even fear.

-You don’t owe anyone sex for any reason.
-It’s not a crime to not want to have sex.
-It’s not immoral or unethical to not want to have sex.
-The problem isn’t that you don’t want to have sex.
-The problem is that he feels entitled to have sex with you and is emotionally and psychologically abusive to manipualte you to do it when you don’t want to.
-In fact, it’s called sexual coercion, and it’s sexual abuse.
+You don’t owe anyone this for any reason.
+It’s not a crime to not want it.
+It’s not immoral or unethical to not want it.
+The problem isn’t that you don’t want to have it.
+He feels entitled to it with you, that is the problem.
+And is emotionally and psychologically abusive to manipulate you to do it when you don’t want to.
+In fact, it’s called coercion.

 • is honest and transparent.